rafaykek/CRM-ChatBot/README.md

 # CRM-ChatBot
-This repository consists of Rasa implementation of a ChatBot designed for CRM project.
+This repository consists of Rasa implementation of a ChatBot designed for CRM project to automate procedures.
+This chatbot is capable of adding updating user info, an interactive way of maintaining database.